 Conveyor models offer their own special features that aren't found on other units in this category.
 For instance, you can opt for a ventless oven that has been UL-approved for use without being under a hood.
 However, you'll need to check with local codes and enforcement officers to ensure you'll actually be able to do that in your area.

 There are also models with a split belt, with two sections that can be operated independently so you can cook foods that need different amounts of time in the heat at the same time.
-If you’re using one of these to cook, for instance, eggs and meats at different speeds in the morning, you can set both parts of the belt to move at the same speed when lunch comes to cook pizzas.
+If you're using a high-speed oven to cook, for instance, eggs and meats at different speeds in the morning, you can set both parts of the belt to move at the same speed when lunch comes to cook pizzas.